robertbraeutigam/scan/README.md

 #### Frame type: 05 (Application Message Last Frame)

 The last frame of an application message.
-This frame may also be potentially the first and only frame the message has.
+This frame may also be potentially the first and only frame the message has, although in this case the Single Frame Application Message should be preferred.
 It indicates that the application message identified by Message Id is complete with this payload.

 Payload structure:
-* Message Id (4 bytes, clear-aad)
+* Message Id (variable length integer, clear-aad)
 * Payload (encrypted)

 Encryption and key management is the same as for intermediate frames.

+#### Frame type: 06 (Single Frame Application Message)

+An application message that fits a single frame.

+Payload structure:
+* Payload (encrypted)

+Encryption and key management is the same as for intermediate frames.

-#### Frame type: 06 (Renegotiate)
+#### Frame type: 07 (Renegotiate)

 The responder may send this message to instruct the initiator to reopen the connection with a new handshake.